Studio Proteus: Later years, criticism and buyout (2002–2004)

 In February 2004, Dark Horse Comics announced that it had purchased the publication rights to Studio Proteus translations (not, as was widely and erroneously reported, the company itself).
 Toren Smith stayed on as an adviser and translator for selected titles, but by 2006 he had left completely.
 In a 2004 interview with The Comics Journal, he expressed his reasons for essentially selling the company he had founded: "I was burning out.
 Over 15 years I had put out 70,000 pages of manga.
 I had no life...Tokyopop puts out more in a month than I've put out in my entire career.
 The manga business kind of moved out of my league.
 But if anyone believes that expansion can continue indefinitely, they're incorrect.
 Booms are always followed by a bust...
 My opinion is that what has occurred is the commodification of the product.
 All [bookstore retailers] care about is how it's formatted and what it costs...For a long time, America has seen nothing but the best of the Japanese comics, but there's lots of crap over there.
 There may be some smart bookstore buyers out there who can distinguish between them, but I've never met them."
 His controversial predictions—informed by his experience with the comics crashes of the 80s and 90s—were borne out and the manga industry has weathered a severe boom-and-bust cycle since then, with publishers such as Tokyopop cutting their releases by over 40% in June 2008, and laying off 36 employees, and laying off 15 more employees in December 2008 and others (e.g. Broccoli Books) pulling out of the market entirely.
 The trend has continued with Viz cutting 60 personnel and DC shutting down their CMX manga imprint and Tokyopop finally shuttering their U.S. publishing operations in May 2011.
 However, Smith also predicted the market would eventually stabilize at a sustainable level and not disappear completely.

-Smith has stated that he is "regretful" that the flopped/non-flopped controversy of the last few years of his career seem to have overshadowed his twenty years of fighting to promote and publish quality manga.
+Smith stated that he is "regretful" that the flopped/non-flopped controversy of the last few years of his career seem to have overshadowed his twenty years of fighting to promote and publish quality manga.

 The last manga produced by Studio Proteus staff in the flipped, left-to-right, American comic format was the Blade of the Immortal #131 in November 2007, making it the longest-running manga ever published in the American format.
 The series then moved to graphic-novel-only format.

-Toren Smith has also done manga work outside of Studio Proteus, such as editing Tori Miki's Anywhere But Here, writing afterwords for various manga collections in Japan such as the hardcover reissue of Masahiko Kikuni's Gekko no Sasayaki, Kenji Tsuruta's Suiso - Hydrogen, consulting on English for anime companies, and other manga and anime-related activities in the United States and Japan.
+Toren Smith also did manga work outside of Studio Proteus, such as editing Tori Miki's Anywhere But Here, writing afterwords for various manga collections in Japan such as the hardcover reissue of Masahiko Kikuni's Gekko no Sasayaki and Kenji Tsuruta's Suiso - Hydrogen, consulting on English for anime companies, and other manga and anime-related activities in the United States and Japan.